Screen Lock Plugin

 How It Works

-This plugin uses Android's DevicePolicyManager API to lock the screen.
+This plugin uses Android's DevicePolicyManager API to lock the screen and a dedicated foreground service to monitor the display state.
 Here's what happens:

 1. Device Admin Permissions: The app must be registered as a device administrator to lock the screen.
 This is a security requirement by Android.